How I Transformed My Creative Business After Burnout

 My preparation ensures I always know what to say before creating content.

+2 - To make content creation easier on my body and brain, I’m using voice dictation instead of typing everything.
 It’s just me, my phone, and my thoughts - a much more sustainable approach to content creation.
 Once I get my thoughts down, it then becomes about revising.
 I find this step much simpler and less draining, both mentally and physically.

 3 - I’m also being intentional about content length and structure.
 For example, this post was originally part of a longer article, but I decided to divide it into two for better readability.